isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 -----He was eight years old then---so already eighteen years old-----

  “Father, could you please change my family name back to Iha?”

-“What would your parents say?”

- “I don’t care.
-This is my problem.”

-“It’s not.
-Ryo, listen, whatever the reason was, I could not raise my children.
-It’s the same like throwing you out...”

-“Whatever you say, I am Iha Ryo.

- “Your father in Hiroshima brought you up to this point.
-I can’t thank you enough.
-Think about it with a human mind.
-It cannot be allowed.
-Besides, the family name is nothing but a social distinction.

- “It is important to me.
-Who am I?”

- “No. You two, Ryo and Yui, should continue to blame and reject me all your life for throwing you away.”

- “Please tell me.
-What happened between you and my mom.
-Did you try your best between the two of you?”

- “He was eight years old then, so he was already eighteen years old.

- “Father, could you please change my family name back to Iha?”

  “What will your parents say?”